-WORKLOADStudent workload (150 hours) will be allocated to:* 12 hours attending lectures* 18 hours attending composition workshops* 9 hours attending small group tutorials* 21 hours completing analytical exercises* 90 hours drafting and writing (and possibly recording) portfolio content
+WORKLOADStudent workload (150 hours) will be allocated to:• 12 hours attending lectures• 18 hours attending composition workshops• 6 hours attending individual tutorials• 15 hours completing analytical exercise• 5 hours completing workshop diary• 94 hours drafting and writing (and possibly recording or realising) portfolio content

 Reuben de Lautour

 Contact HoursLecture: Mondays 13:00-13:50 Fine Arts Building, Block 2, Room 122Individual tutorials: By appointment with the lecturersComposer Workshop: Mondays 15:30–17:00 Arts Centre Recital Room